 Crude Oil Futures Trading Basics

-Whilst trading CL on the CME Group (Chicago Mercantile Exchange) Globex is actually open for nearly 24 hours a day during the week (6:00pm – 5:15pm EST) the primary pit session is just 5½ hours long (9:00am to 2:30pm EST) which are some pretty short trading hours.
+Trading the crude oil market on the CME Group (Chicago Mercantile Exchange) Globex is actually open for nearly 24 hours a day during the week (6:00pm – 5:15pm EST) the primary pit crude oil trading session is just 5½ hours long (9:00am to 2:30pm EST) which are some pretty short trading hours.
+Traders may want to ensure they are out of their positions just prior to the crude oil closing time

 Focusing on the latter, you generally get somewhere in the region of 100-250 ticks in range and 100-250k contracts traded and frequently it can be considerably more active.
 This is for the closest contract to expiration before contract roll (trading volume tips over into next contract month).